t3knoid/t3knoid.github.io/README.md

 ---

-Here is an updated **README.md** section that cleanly documents the purpose and role of the **CNAME** file in your `t3knoid.github.io` repository.
-It fits naturally into the existing structure and keeps the concise, modular style you prefer.

-You can paste this directly into your README under a new section titled **Custom Domain Configuration**.

----

 ## 🌐 Custom Domain Configuration (CNAME)

 This repository includes a `CNAME` file that defines the **custom domain** served by GitHub Pages.
 The file contains a single line with the domain name: